Emergency handling protocol

 As I've mentioned above, the compatibility issues must be addressed.
 The following it typical list of measures to make this possible:

-• Refusal for making down-migrations.
+- Rejection of downward migrations as a concept.
 Down migrations sometimes imply the removal of newly introduced database columns, etc. You don't want this, as you don't want to loose user data even after the rollback happened.

-• Backward compatible contracts.
+- Backward compatible contracts.
 The same - you only add fields, or you introduce new versions of messages whilst keeping the previous ones in place too.

-• Backward compatible front-end.
+- Backward compatible front-end.
 The front-end should not collapse if a field that was there before is no longer found.
 It should degrade gracefully.

-• Replayability of events.
+- Replayability of events.
 If your service sends information in an async manner, or perhaps consumes that kind of information, it should be message repetition tolerable.

 As long as you stick to these rules, you should be safe and sound to make a rollback and breathe out.
 A detailed written instruction on how to do the rollback also won't hurt, so even a PM or a QA could potentially do the rollback.